shawngraham/simple-vault/00_getting-started.md

 # Basic use

-## Record your process
+## Record your process when doing technical work
 - make a daily note (there's a button in the toolbar) every day to record what you're doing/thinking.
 Dump into that note thoughts, problems, issues, inspirations.
 You can always parse it out into better notes later, and it's good to keep track of things

 - when you're working on a a technical tutorial or some kind of digital project, create a new note with ctrl +n, then from the command palette (ctrl + p) select 'Templates: insert from template' and select the process note template to help keep track of your thoughts. **confusingly, there is also a command 'Templater: insert from template'** The command with the 's' inserts the simple template; the one with the 'r' inserts complex templates (the difference between simple and complex is that the latter contain actual code)

-## Notes on your thinking
+## Make notes on your reading
-- record the summary of the literature you are reading by making a new note, then selecting the literature note template
+- record the summary of the literature you are reading by making a new note, then selecting the [[ref-note-template]]
-- make notes as you read or think about the content of the course.
-One strategy is to make a new note for a unique thought/idea - make a new note, and insert the atomic note template
+- make notes as you read or think about a piece.
+Make a new note for a unique thought/idea, but don't mindlessly copy passages. **Re-write** in you own words in a new note having inserted the [[literature-note-template]] to guide you.

 ## Explore how things connect
 - periodically, explore and re-read your notes with an eye to creating links between them.
 Type `[[` and `]]` to find connections between your notes, and to interlink them (you can also highlight a word, and then type the square brackets).
 As you type, Obsidian searches through your notes to find notes by title or content.
 (NB: one square bracket `[like this]` is the first part of making an _external_ link in your note, `[like this](https://example.com)`).

--**YOU CAN MAKE LINKS TO THINGS THAT DON'T EXIST** This is a key idea.
-As you make a note, you can wrap a word, a phrase, with `[[` and `]]` _and obsidian will create a new note with that word/phrase as the title_.
-You can let your ideas generate their own connections.
-You can go back through old notes, and make links to things that should exist.
-And when you start to make links, Obsidian will also suggest (simple word matching) other notes with similar titles.
-On the right hand side of the interface, you can also open up a panel of backlinks and forelinks to the active note; for more on how this feature enables you to link your thoughts, maybe [start with this thread on the forums](https://forum.obsidian.md/t/understanding-obsidian-features-backlinks/65/2)
+- reflect on what you're seeing, and thinking about, using the [[permanent-note-template]] to capture those thoughts, using the permanent note template

 ## Organize if you want but you don't have to
 - You **can** create folders to file your materials, but you don't have to.
 You **might** create a folder called 'inbox' for when you've started a note or idea that you want to come back to mull over, and whatever other folders you want to store the various notes you've created.